 hourglass with heart representing time and relationships

-Tip: Fear does not mean danger is present, it means attachment is activated.
+Tip: Fear does not mean danger is present.
+It means your attachment system is activated, and that can be worked with, gently and gradually.

 Sources & References